 Categories of Non-Alcoholic Fatty Liver Disease

-- Simple steatosis: The presence of fat in the liver without much inflammation or scarring (fibrosis).
+- NAFLD or Simple steatosis: The presence of fat in the liver with no or little inflammation or scarring (fibrosis).

 - Non-alcoholic steatohepatitis (NASH): Fat along with inflammation and varying amounts of scarring (fibrosis).